You can download MOC sources from the official ftp site (could be slow):

 The development version can be downloaded from the Subversion repository using this command:

 Note that the URL of the MOC SVN repository has recently changed.
 If you are accessing it using the old URL via the Subversion client, this is the command to switch to the new URL:

 If you are using git-svn, then follow the recipe given here.

 MOC will be placed in the trunk directory.
 To generate configure, run:

 When you run autoreconf for the first time on a freshly checked out respository you should add

 To update your copy, go to the trunk directory and use the command:

 MOC requires a few libraries that may not be present in your system.
-List of these is avaliable on the links page.
+A list of these is available on the links page.